 Now that we have a basic overview of the Epic of Evolution we can begin to look at the reasons to celebrate.

 Reasons to Celebrate

 The benefits of an evolutionary worldview are both practical and spiritual.
 The practical gifts of evolution are a better understanding of how things came to be.
-This has been helpful in creating new antibiotics, understanding ecology and global climate change, the emmergence and extinction of species, advances in medicine, in agriculture, is bioremediation.
-Because understanding evolution helps us understand each other and ourselves, it also offers profound spiritual gifts to people of all religions and of none.
+This has been helpful in creating new antibiotics, understanding ecology and global climate change, the emergence and extinction of species, advances in medicine, in agriculture, in bioremediation.
+Because understanding evolution helps us understand each other and ourselves, it also offers profound spiritual gifts to people of all religions and philosophies.
 The spiritual gifts include the liberation of our spirit, a solid grounding in hope, a deep sense of purpose, and an expanded concept of Ultimate Reality, (what some choose to call God and others choose to call Nature.)

 After nearly 14 billion years, humanity has emerged with the eyes to see and the capacity to understand the universe, both at microscopic and macroscopic scales.
 At one time, science seemed to remove us humans from the center of the universe, which removed a sense of purpose for many people.
 But now, our expanding consciousness and new scientific revelations in cosmology have put us back in the center, according to Joel R. Primack and Nancy Ellen Abrams in their book, The View from the Center of the Universe: Discovering our Extraordinary Place in the Cosmos.
 Furthermore, we now realize that we are the eyes, ears, and minds of the universe.